 The Yale Farm is a lush and productive teaching farm that produces vegetables, fruits, herbs, and flowers, as well as providing a home to free-ranging chicken flocks and honey bees.
 It provides a place where the community can come together to learn about the agriculture and the complex systems that feed us.
 The farm hosts workshops, seminars, open workdays, and a program for New Haven public school second graders.

-The Yale West Campus Landscape Lab fosters growing collaborations across Yale and beyond, connecting more than 20 professional schools, departments, organizations, and student groups across the University.
-Partners include the schools of Medicine, Nursing, Architecture, Public Health, and Yale College.
-Numerous student groups utilize the West Campus Landscape Lab as a place to put their ideas into action.
+The Yale Landscape Lab, located at Yale’s West Campus in Orange, Connecticut, fosters growing collaborations across Yale and beyond, connecting more than 20 professional schools, departments, organizations, and student groups across the university.
+Partners include the Schools of Medicine, Nursing, Architecture, and Public Health, as well as Yale College.
+Numerous student groups utilize the Landscape Lab as a place to put their ideas into action.

-The Yale Latino Network Group seeks to strengthen the professional and social relationships between Latino employees, the university, and the outside community.
-Each year, the group invites Pathways middle school students to explore science and engineering with its members for a day of hands-on workshops.
-The most recent event included a design-thinking workshop, where students built prototypes of superhero beds at the Yale Center for Engineering, Innovation, and Design with Yale’s Design for America student organization.
+The Yale Latino Network Group (YLNG) seeks to strengthen the professional and social relationships between Latino employees, the university, and the outside community.
+Each year, the group invites Pathways middle school students to explore science and engineering with its members during a day of hands-on workshops.
+The most recent event included a virtual design-thinking workshop, where students built prototypes of superhero beds with craft supplies mailed to their homes.
+The Design for America student organization led the workshop with assistance from YLNG and Pathways volunteers.

 The Yale–New Haven Teachers Institute is an educational partnership designed to strengthen teaching and learning in New Haven public schools.
 Yale faculty members and New Haven teachers work together in discussion seminars to develop new curriculum units.
 The seminars, which meet over a five-month period, are designed in response to teacher requests and have addressed topics across the sciences and humanities.
 Fellows become members of the Yale community for one year, with library and other campus privileges, and receive a stipend upon successful completion of the Institute.

-The Yale Physics Olympics brings more than 100 high school students to compete in teams on a variety of physics-related tasks that get students to practice the skills of experimental physicists.
-Each year, 50 teams guided by a high school teacher compete.
-Awards are given to the three best performing teams.
+The Yale Physics Olympics (YPO) is an all-day physics competition for Connecticut and surrounding area high school students and teachers and is free for registered teams.
+YPO brings more than 100 high school students to compete in teams on a variety of physics-related tasks that get students to practice the skills of experimental physicists.
+Awards are given to the three best-performing teams.

-Research Day is an annual scientific conference at the Yale School of the Environment.
-Scientists present their work on environmental topics such as how air pollution impacts our health. grasshopper personalities, and the consequences of littering.
-The event uses multiple formats, including describing research using only the 1,000 most common words in the English language and poster presentations.
+Research Day is an annual spring conference that gives master’s and Ph.D. students at the Yale School of the Environment a chance to present their research to the community.
+During this daylong conference, students present with poster sessions and oral presentations.
+The conference features a prominent scientist keynote presentation.
+The event uses multiple formats including the UpGoer5 session that restricts presenters to describe their research using only the 1,000 most common words in the English language.
 Ten Pathways high school students are invited as the youngest members of the conference.

-The Yale Simulation Academy is a procedural-based anatomy and physiology curriculum spanning the school year.
-Students from Hill Regional Career High School in New Haven come to the Yale Center for Medical Simulation (YCMS) one day a week where they work with physicians and faculty at the Yale School of Medicine.
-The YSA exposes students to the varied careers within the biomedical sciences, promotes peer mentorship, and supports those interested in higher education.
+The Yale Simulation Academy (YSA) is a procedure-based anatomy and physiology curriculum spanning the school year.
+Students from Hill Regional Career High School in New Haven come to the Yale Center for Medical Simulation (YCMS) one day a week to work with physicians and faculty at the Yale School of Medicine.
+The program employs active engagement as the vehicle by which students learn to apply concepts in biology, math, physics, and chemistry through advanced medical procedures.
+YSA exposes students to the varied careers within the biomedical sciences, promotes peer mentorship, and supports those interested in higher education.

 The Yale Social Robotics Lab focuses on building models of human social behavior, especially the development of early social skills.
 Scientists in the lab use computational modeling and interactive robots to explore questions about social development that are difficult or impossible to investigate with other disciplines.
 Each year, the lab hosts an open house for families and students of all ages.
 Guests tour the lab, see live robot demonstrations, learn about past and current projects, and have an opportunity to chat with lab members about their research.

-Offered by the Urban Debate League, the weeklong Yale Summer Debate Program is open to all New Haven high school students.
+Offered by the Urban Debate League, the weeklong Yale Summer Debate Program is open to all New Haven high school students, regardless of debate experience.
 During the program, students develop their skills in public speaking, constructing arguments, and delivering rebuttals.
-The program is premised on the philosophy that students can use debate as a tool to critically engage with the world around them, helping them to become better debaters and students, and more active members of society.
+The program is premised on the philosophy that students can use debate as a tool to critically engage with the world around them, helping them to become better debaters and students and more active members of society.

 Synapse is the educational outreach arm of Yale Scientific Magazine.
-It aims to inspire New Haven public school students to pursue careers in science, engage in research, and even try their hand at scientific journalism.
-Synapse conducts science demonstrations at six Science on Saturdays events each year and also organizes the annual Resonance program, a day of science enrichment at Yale for high school students.
+It aims to inspire New Haven public school students to pursue careers in science, engage in research, and try their hands at scientific journalism.
+Synapse conducts science demonstrations over the course of three spring workshops and the annual Resonance program, a series of science enrichment activities hosted at Yale for high school students.
+Synapse also sends out a monthly newsletter with science news and puzzles and organizes a scientific writing contest in the Fall.

 The Yale University Art Gallery has more than 4,000 works of art on view from cultures all over the world.
 The more than 200,000 objects in its permanent collection range from American decorative arts and American paintings and sculpture to African art and art of the ancient Americas.
-In addition to its permanent collection, the gallery also has 21 educational programs, special exhibitions, study rooms, and museum archives.
+In addition to its permanent collection, the Gallery also has many educational programs and special exhibitions.
 The museum is free and open to the public.

 The weekend family programs at the Yale University Art Gallery are designed to help start conversations about art with children of all ages.
-On the second Sunday of each month throughout the year, families are invited to participate in the Stories and Art program.
+Currently, all family programs are online.
+Each month, the Gallery releases a new set of videos in English and Spanish.
+Tales of distant times and faraway lands inspire children of all ages to view art in new ways.
 Gallery teaching staff tell folktales, myths, and exciting stories from all over the world that highlight unique features of selected objects in the gallery’s collection.
-The annual Family Day at the Yale University Art Gallery invites families to explore the collection with special tours, storytelling, and art-making activities.

-School groups can explore the Yale University Art Gallery’s collection, buildings, and exhibitions on free, interactive guided class visits.
-Visits for school groups are led by the museum’s Gallery Teachers, Yale graduate students trained as museum educators.
+School groups can explore the Yale University Art Gallery’s collection, buildings, and exhibitions on free interactive guided class visits.
+Visits for school groups are led by the museum’s Wurtele Gallery Teachers, Yale graduate students trained as museum educators.
 Class visits stress critical thinking, observation skills, and creative evaluation through close examination, interactive activities, and discussion of works of art and are tied to Common Core Standards.
+During the pandemic, pre-K–12 students visited with their classes and as part of after-school programs.
+School groups can schedule virtual single visits or work with the Education Department to develop virtual multi-visit partnerships.

 As part of the partnership between the Yale University Art Gallery and Betsy Ross Arts Magnet Middle School, visual arts students from Betsy Ross visit the gallery with their parents monthly for a tailored after-school program.